digitaltangibletrust/bitpay-api/README.md

 <a name="invoiceListener"></a>
 #### invoiceListener (Middleware)

-Create a Bitpay invoice from order.
+Process an invoice POSTback update from Bitpay.
 This is Express/Connect middleware.
 Place this on your POST receive invoice update route.
 Your request object will be populated with an `invoice` object (`req.invoice`).
 This is the same invoice type described earlier.

 ```js
 // middleware